molloy-lab/tree-qmc-study/README.md

-This repository contains scripts used to analyze data for the study "TREE-QMC: Improving quartet graph construction for scalable and accurate species tree estimation from gene trees" available on [bioRxiv](https://doi.org/10.1101/2022.06.25.497608).
+This repository corresponds to the scripts used to perform the experimental study described in this paper: [Han and Molloy, Improving quartet graph construction for scalable and accurate species tree estimation from gene trees, *Genome Research*, 2023.](http://doi.org/10.1101/gr.277629.122)